webpack-contrib/mini-css-extract-plugin/README.md

   <p>desc</p>
 </div>

 This plugin extract CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
-It supports On-Demand-Loading of CSS.
+It supports On-Demand-Loading of CSS and SourceMaps.

 It builds on top of a new webpack v4 feature (module types) and requires webpack 4 to work.